Marek’s Disease in Chickens (2023 Updates)

 Symptoms of Marek’s disease

 It’s not always easy to recognize the symptoms of Marek’s disease.
-There are several different symptoms and some birds even die without showing any real clinical signs.
+There are several different symptoms and some birds even die without showing any clinical signs.

 The virus manifests in two forms: the nervous form and the visceral form.